Skip to main content

 Testosterone the Hormone of Drive and Structure

 In both men and women, testosterone is critical for maintaining lean muscle mass.
 Since muscle is a highly metabolically active tissue, preserving it is key to a healthy metabolism.
 Testosterone also influences motivation, libido, and cognitive sharpness.
-When levels decline, as they do during andropause in men or even subtly in women during perimenopause, the body’s ability to build and maintain muscle diminishes, which can slow the and lead to fat gain.
+When levels decline, as they do during andropause in men or even subtly in women during perimenopause, the body’s ability to build and maintain muscle diminishes, which can slow the metabolic rate and lead to fat gain.

 Estradiol the Hormone of Sensitivity and Growth

 Estradiol, the primary form of estrogen, plays a crucial role in regulating the menstrual cycle and supporting bone health in women.
 It also has a significant impact on metabolic function.
 Estradiol helps regulate insulin sensitivity, body fat distribution, and even appetite.
-The dramatic fluctuations and eventual decline of estradiol during perimenopause and menopause are directly linked to changes in metabolic health, including increased and a shift in fat storage to the abdominal area.
+The dramatic fluctuations and eventual decline of estradiol during perimenopause and menopause are directly linked to changes in metabolic health, including increased insulin resistance and a shift in fat storage to the abdominal area.

 Understanding these individual biomarkers is the first step.
 It allows us to move from the vague feeling of being unwell to a concrete, data-driven understanding of the specific hormonal imbalances that are influencing your metabolic health.
 This is where the journey to reclaiming your vitality truly begins.